 Surf: Jeffrey’s Bay which offers the best right-hand point break in the world has waves that can measure up to 12 feet.
 With 10 different surfs to choose from, including Kitchen Windows, Magna Tubes, Boneyards, and Supertubes, there are many options for all grades of surfers.
 Booties are a must when surfing at J-Bay and do keep an eye out for sharks!

 Location: Situated on the Indian Ocean in a town located in the Eastern Cape province of South Africa just off the N2 Highway, about 75 kilometers southwest of Port Elizabeth.

 Peak Season: May to mid-September

-Surf: Surfrider Beach’s small, perfectly formed waves is a great place to longboard and surf Beach Boys-style.
+Surf: Surfrider Beach’s small, perfectly formed waves are a great place to longboard and surf Beach Boys-style.

 Location: Situated between the Malibu Pier and the Malibu Lagoon, Surfrider Beach is part of the Malibu Lagoon State Beach which has separate designated surfing and swimming areas.

 About: Another renowned top surf adventure destination in America is Hawaii.
 The first written reference of surfing in Hawaii was in the 18th century, and hence these islands are often considered the ‘home of surfing’.
 Although Waikiki, the North Shore, and Oahu are known as surfing meccas, Maui also has its legendary surf spots.
 All in all, the Hawaiian Islands offer surfers of all grades and experience a surfing adventure like no other!
 Muslim travelers will also be able to find a couple of halal restaurants and a mosque in Maui.

 Surf: The surf at Honolulu Bay is the most popular in Maui and yet difficult to find.
 But once you get on this right-hand point break, the feeling is fantastic.
 There is also a chance to spot whales while surfing!